ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimscript.md

   If a match is found, a function is loaded into memory, can be called by the user, and should be visible with `:function`.

 You can find official documentation of autoload functions at `:help autoload-functions`.

+This concludes the series---good luck with your Vimming!

 {{< vim-latex/navbar >}}